 Status: active To Action From -- ------ ---- 27017 ALLOW Anywhere OpenSSH ALLOW Anywhere 27017 (v6) ALLOW Anywhere (v6) OpenSSH (v6) ALLOW Anywhere (v6)

-I hope you would find this tutorial useful.
+I hope you would find this tutorial on how to install MongoDB on Ubuntu useful.
 If you have any question or concern, put them in the comment section below.
-You can also e-mail me on email@example.com
+You can also e-mail me on [email protected]